There’s a lot of misunderstanding about root canals. Most people—even those who’ve never had one—believe it’s a painful or complicated procedure.

 - Tooth discoloration or darkening

-If you are experiencing any of these symptoms, please call our Corona dental office and speak to a member of our team about what steps to take next.
+If you are experiencing any of these symptoms, please call our Corona dental office and speak to a team member about what steps to take next.

 First, Dr. Kahlil x-rays the tooth to determine the location and extent of the infection.
 Because we use leading-edge digital imaging technology, our endodontist can plan your treatment and work efficiently to get you out of the dental chair faster.